RegardsOss/RegardsOss.github.io/docs/development/functional-overview/04-geojson-catalog-services.md

 to do this is to add **rs-worker-manager** microservice and a **worker of your own** to process products before sending them to **rs-fem** microservice.

-The schema here under explain the microservices interaction to fulfill the GeoJson products data source with **rs-fem** and **rs-worker-manager** microservices.
+The diagram below explains the microservices interaction to fulfill the GeoJson products data source with **rs-fem** and **rs-worker-manager** microservices.

 ![](img/fem_workflow_advanced.png)